ekousoulos/AETOS_model/docs/source/8.troubleshooting-faq/index.rst

 .. dropdown:: How do I run a quick test?
    :icon: question

-   Run with fewer years, or a smaller temporal resolution to ensure everything works before attempting the full model.
+   Run with smaller horizon outlook, or a smaller temporal resolution to ensure everything works before attempting the full model.

 .. dropdown:: My model run is too slow, what can I do?
    :icon: question

-   Try switching solver (GLPK → CPLEX), reduce temporal resolution, or run on HPC with more memory.
+   Try switching solvers, reduce the horizon outlook, or run on HPC with more memory.

 .. dropdown:: Can I contribute improvements?
    :icon: question